EdwardHamu/wenyi/README.md

 | Single-pass translation, fragile to interruptions | Batch checkpoints and chapter status tracking: resume any interrupted run with the same command |
 | Raw model output, no systematic quality process | Translate → polish → evidence-driven whole-book review |

 Wenyi is designed for **long-form texts** — novels, social-science monographs, narrative nonfiction, and more.
+Its primary workflow **directly invokes locally installed CLI agents, especially Pi CLI**, rather than requiring a separate HTTP API integration for every model.
+Wenyi handles parsing, context, terminology, translation, review, and export; the selected agent handles model access and authentication.
+Existing HTTP providers remain optional alternatives.

+**Supported deployment: clone this repository and run it locally, with the corresponding CLI agents already installed and authenticated.**

 ---